nodejs/node-addon-api/doc/async_worker.md

 ObjectReference& Receiver();
 ```

+Returns the persistent object reference of the receiver objet set when the async
+worker is created.

 ### Callback

 ```cpp
 FunctionReference& Callback();
 ```

+Returns the persistent function reference of the callback set when the async
+worker is created.
+The returned function reference will be called passing it the
+results of the computation happened on the `Execute` method.

 ### SetError

+Sets the error message for the error happened during the execution.

 ```cpp
 void SetError(const std::string& error);
 ```

+- `[in] error`: The reference to string that represent the message of the error.

 ### Execute

+This method is used to execute some tasks out of the **event loop** on a libuv
+worker thread.

 ```cpp
 virtual void Execute() = 0;
 ```

 ### OnOK

+This method represents a callback that is invoked when the computation on the
+`Excecute` method end.

 ```cpp
 virtual void OnOK();